 These tours are usually willing to book a solo traveler without confirming they have someone to share the room at the time.

-How do I know if the Single Supplement Applies to My Trip?
+How to Determine if a Single Supplement Applies to Your Trip

 Read the fine print for any group tour.
 If you have questions, be sure to ask for clarification.

-Whether working with a tour company directly or through a travel agency, be sure to ask about the single supplement and make sure you get any policies in writing.
+Whether working with a tour company directly or using a travel agency, be sure to ask about the single supplement and make sure you get any policies in writing.

 - Does the tour accommodate solo travelers?